Financial Abuse Recovery: Rebuilding Your Life and Your Credit Score

 In plain terms: It’s when checking your bank account feels like walking through a minefield, even when you know you have enough money.
 Your body is still bracing for the abuser’s reaction.

 Healing requires decoupling money from danger.
-It requires teaching the nervous system that financial autonomy is safe.
+It requires teaching the nervous system that financial autonomy is safe, and that’s slower work than most people expect, because you’re not arguing with a belief.
+You’re recalibrating an alarm system that was doing exactly what it was trained to do.

 How Recovery Shows Up in Driven Women

 For high-earning women, recovery often involves a profound identity crisis.
-They must reconcile their professional success with their financial victimization.
+They have to reconcile their professional success with their financial victimization, two facts that refuse to sit comfortably in the same sentence, let alone the same body.

 The Practical Wreckage: Credit, Debt, and Assets

 The practical side of recovery is often a grueling bureaucratic battle.
-Abusers frequently use debt as a weapon to ensure the victim cannot leave or cannot survive independently if they do.
+Abusers frequently use debt as a weapon to ensure the victim can’t leave, or can’t survive independently if she does.

 “Recovery can take place only within the context of relationships; it cannot occur in isolation.”